boogoo-io/umd-importer/README.md

 # umd-importer
-An importer loading online umd package javascript file.
+An importer loading javascript umd package from http link.

 ## How to use
 Import umd package by http js file.